alexbevi/alexbevi.github.com/source/reviews/index.md

 layout: page_with_comments
 ---

-I've recently been working on a number of reviews for old 16-bit JRPGs, and figured I'd collect them in one place.
+I've recently been working on a number of reviews for old 16-bit JRPGs and figured I'd collect them in one place.
 I'm also planning on writing about some of the books I've been reading and Anime series that I've been watching.

 # Games